jacobmh98/Adaptive-Sonar-Route-Planning/README.md

 ## Steps:

 ### 1. Run the Application
-Launch the Python script by running the "interface" Python class or the provided executable file.
+Launch the user interface by running the "interface.py" script or the provided executable file.

 ### 2. Select a File
 - Click the "Select File" button.